hkotek/hkotek.com/_posts/2025-10-01-application-dos-donts.md

 * don't send a message saying "I'm interested, can you check if I am qualified?"
 No, I do not have that kind of time, that's your job
 * don't send a message with questions like "I'm interested, could you tell me more about the position"; that's too broad.
 The ad tells you a lot already, what specifically do you want to know?
 * don't send a message that asks a question that's clearly answered in the ad already
+* don't send a message requesting a meeting so you can tell me more about yourself or learn about the position[^2]
 * I know you read the advice of repeating words from the ad in your application, and I understand that makes sense in the context of automated tooling.
 It borders on creepy when you are writing a supposedly personalized message.
 It doesn't have the desired effect
 * ideally, don't misspell my name (this is not immediately disqualifying, but I'll notice)
 * if someone includes their title (Dr, PhD, etc) in their profile name, maybe don't call them Mrs